GunnerLab/mcce4_tutorial/docs/guide/quick_start.md

 Once the path to MCCE4-Alpha/bin is established, MCCE can be run.
 First, create a directory for the desired protein.
 We do not recommend mixing different MCCE runs in one directory.
 ```
  mkdir 4LZT; cd 4LZT
+ conda activate mc4    # if mc4 is the name of your virtual environment that is setup for python 3.10 and MCCE4 dependencies
 ```

 Copy/link your chosen protein into the protein directory.
 If the desired protein exists on RCSB.org, you can use the tool "getpdb" to download a copy directly from there.
 For this example, we'll use 4LZT: